 The competition is subject to the terms and conditions and the rules on this website and in the teacher’s booklet.

-The competition is open to students aged between 16 and 19 years at the time of registration on this website.
+The competition is open to students in transition year and fifth year at the time of registration on this website.
 The quiz is the first of the three rounds.
 It is only possible to register for the quiz once, and to join one team in the competition.